 Southwestern Coast and Rainforest • Spend four days along the southern Pacific coast, first visiting a sustainably run ecolodge owned by a Costa Rican family.
 From bungalows situated in the rainforest and overlooking the Pacific coast, explore the area to learn about Costa Rica’s astounding biodiversity, interview local wildlife experts in Spanish, hike along the coastline for a picnic lunch, and snorkel and swim in the ocean.
 Enjoy gorgeous vistas right from your porch, hike to a hidden waterfall, and relax in a hammock.
 Next, travel north along the coast to Manuel Antonio National Park where we explore with wildlife guides, take surfing lessons, swim, and hike.

 Rafting and San Jose • Spend your last two nights in San Jose.
 On the final day of the program, white water raft with professional guides down the Rio Pacuare.

-Return • Fly with your group and a leader from San Jose to Miami, Florida.
+Return • Fly with your group and a leader from San Jose to Houston, Texas.
 Bid a fond hasta la próxima to your new friends, and continue home on a connecting flight.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.